OmondiOmolo/phase_1_project/README.md

 ## Overview

 The company wants to venture into the Aviation Business but has no prior knowledge of potential risks associated with aircrafts.
-The data of use which was collected and gathered by the NTSB was then cleaned and analyzed in order to gain insights on the different aircrafts' aviation statistics.
-Through pandas and its associated libraries, various methods of cleaning, analysis and visualizing the data were employed.
-Recommendations were made considering that the purpose of the flights was for Business.
+This project utilizes data from the NTSB to gain insights and identify the safest aircraft options for business use.
+Using Python libraries such as pandas, matplotlib, and seaborn, the dataset was cleaned, explored, and visualized to support data-driven recommendations.

 ## Business Problem

 The challenge is that the company has no prior knowledge of potential risks associated with the aircrafts.
-The aim is to determine which aircraft bears the least risk to the company as it starts this new business venture.
+The aim is to determine which aircraft bears the least risk and highest safety standards specifically to business flights as it plans to start this new business venture.

 ## Data

-The data of use will be the cleaned version of the aviation dataset by the NTSB which was retrieved from Kaggle which is an open website containing various datasets.
+The data, collected by the NTSB, was retrieved from Kaggle which is an open website containing various datasets.
-The data consists of the following relevant features; the aircraft make and model, total fatal injuries, total uninjured people, the purpose of the flight, the accident location, the number of engines and engine type of involved aircrafts.
+The data consists of the following relevant features:

+1.The aircraft make and model.
+2.Total fatal injuries.
+3.Total uninjured people.
+4.The purpose of the flight.
+5.The accident location.
+6.The number of engines.
+7.Engine types.

 These features, while considering the purpose of the flight, can help to determine which aircrafts are safest to operate for the commercial and private enterprise venture.

 ## Methods

-A number of methods were used to clean, analyze and visualize the data.
-Pandas library was used to clean and analyze the data.
-Some visualizations were also made with the aid of matplotlib.pyplot and seaborn.
+The analysis involved:
+- Data Cleaning: Using pandas to handle missing values and standardize entries
+- Exploratory Analysis: Identifying trends and patterns in accident data
+- Visualization: Leveraging matplotlib and seaborn to present insights graphically

 ## Results